 PHIL: It is a result of the sanctifying process.

 PHIL: And if you go to a church that has no stress on sanctification, you’re not going to find assurance very easily.

-JOHN: No and I would think the people who sit in churches where, you know, the so-called pastors are cool dudes that talk about the culture and tell funny jokes and all of that, those poor people if they’re Christians at all must struggle mightily.
+JOHN: No, and I would think the people who sit in churches where, you know, the so-called pastors are cool dudes that talk about the culture and tell funny jokes and all of that.
+Those poor people, if they’re Christians at all, must struggle mightily.

-JOHN: Yeah, no question.
+JOHN: Yep, no question.